yujiakimoto/PySimio/README.md

 experiment([model1, model2, model3], SIMULATION_LENGTH, ITERATIONS)
 ```
+Our experiments make the best use of multiprocessing library for more efficient computation

 ### Visualization
 PySimio records the simulation results in csv format, which makes the data analysis very easy.
 This library contains three functions to automatically output time-series and boxplot of utilities.